Maine Minimum Wage

 - Dependent members of an employer's family; and

-- Executive, administrative or professional employees with a salary of at least $455.00 weekly.
+- Executive, administrative or professional employees with a salary above a specified weekly amount.

 Please realize that the Maine minimum wages cited above may have changed since we posted this minimum wage information.
 State minimum wages can change because new laws are enacted or because old laws contained scheduled increases.
 You should also be aware that state law often exempts particular company types, occupations and industries.
 To get the latest minimum wages for Maine, visit www.dol.gov.